tenbom/BetterTerrain/README.md

 ![](https://i.imgur.com/1SzUQXR.png)

 Welcome!
-This mod showcases vast and sweeping changes to beautify the terrain of RimWorld colonies.
-Each map will showcase multiple different 'mini-biomes' befitting the over-arching biome.
-Temperate forests will have areas ranging from dense forests to praries to rocky plains, so on and so forth.
+This mod showcases vast and sweeping changes all aimed at beautifying the terrain of RimWorld colonies.
+It ties together the once independent 'terrain', 'plant' and 'mountain' generation systems of RimWorld into one coherent ecosystem.

-* __Plants:__ Now placed in different quantities in different areas of a map to create multiple 'mini-biomes' within a map, such as forests and plains.
-Forests are dense with trees and bushes; plains are layerd thick with yellowish grass, patches of beautifull flowers and an overall splattering of shrubs.
+* __Terrain:__ The type of ground in a map is based on a random fertility map, areas of high fertility get lakes and fertile soil.
+Originally, all other fertilies get the base ground for the region, this mod causes areas of lower fertility to get more barren and hilly terrains.
+* __Mountains:__  Originally RimWorld's mountains are independently formed off of an elevation map.
+Now mountains are tied into the terrain.
+They will be more likely to form at the crest of hills, yet still randomly branch off into forests, plains, and lakes.
+* __Plants:__ Originally every plant in RimWorld is randomly scattered, possibly in patches, throughout each map.
+Now plants are tied into the elevation and fertility of a map.
+For example in the Temeprate Forest: in areas of high fertilility yet low elevation, the grass is green and dense since water is abundant;  in nearby fertile areas, thick forests form, dense with shrubs and spattered with green grass; less fertile areas are large fields of yellowish grass, patches of beautifull flowers, and an overall splattering of shrubs; in higher, unfertile areas there is very little plant life short of sporadic flowers, hearty trees, and hearty shrubs.

-* __Textures:__ Plants, trees, rocks, ground texture, mountain color... all recrafted for the sake of viewing pleasure.
+* __Textures:__ Little hasn't been touched.
+Most plants, trees, rocks, ground texture, mountain color all have been recrafted to fit the flowing landscapes of BetterTerrain.
-* __Mountains:__  Now generally fallow the contours of land, tieing them into the overall immersive aesthetic.
-* __Layering:__ Trees can now partially block out the view of rocks, people and animals; preventing the jarring appearance of them floating.
+* __Layering:__ Originally rocks, people, and animals are all drawn on top of trees.
+So if a man walks 'behind' a tree the engine paints him walking on top of it.
+This appears exceptionally 2-dimensional so now, trees can partially block out the view of rocks, people, and animals behind them.
-* __Harmony:__ Built using Andreas Pardeike's beautifull Harmony, allowing compatibility in all but fringe cases.
+* __Harmony:__ This mod is built using Andreas Pardeike's beautifull Harmony, allowing compatibility in all but fringe cases.

 -----